 As with all courses, a grade of Incomplete in a Scribner Seminar should be granted only in exceptional circumstances.
 Please inform the FYE Director if you are considering a grade of Incomplete.
-Due to the need to identify in a timely manner those students who will have to stand for the January CAS Academic Review, all Incompletes for Scribner Seminars must be resolved by January 5th.
+Due to the need to identify in a timely manner those students who will have to stand for the January CAS Academic Review, all Incompletes for Scribner Seminars must be resolved by the deadline posted on the academic calendar (usually around January 5th).
 The final grade should be submitted to the Registrar by that date.